The Handshake Murders

-The Handshake Murders were a metalcore band from Fort Smith, Arkansas.
-The band includes many members from Eso-Charis and Norma Jean.
+The Handshake Murders was an American mathcore and metalcore band from Fort Smith, Arkansas.
+It included many members from Eso-Charis and Norma Jean.
 When Eso-Charis, disbanded, Holmes made The Handshake Murders full-time.
 The band has released one full-length album, and two EPs.
-The band has been compared to Coalesce, Meshuggah, and A Life Once Lost and have gone on tour with bands such as The Chariot, Norma Jean, and Darkest Hour.
+The band has been compared to Coalesce, Meshuggah, Opeth, and A Life Once Lost.
 After 10 years of being active, the band broke-up.